-13 16.4.2.1.1 Events that cause pointers to become associated
+27 16.4.2.1.1 Events that cause pointers to become associated

-14 A pointer becomes associated when
+28 A pointer becomes associated when

-- (1) The pointer is allocated (6.3.1) as the result of the successful execution of an ALLOCATE statement referencing the pointer, or - (2) The pointer is pointer-assigned to a target (7.4.2) that is associated or is specified with the TARGET attribute and, if allocatable, is allocated.
+- 1 (1) The pointer is allocated (6.3.1) as the result of the successful execution of an ALLOCATE statement referencing the pointer, or - The pointer is pointer-assigned to a target (7.4.2) that is associated or is specified with the TARGET attribute and, if allocatable, is allocated.

-19 16.4.2.1.2 Events that cause pointers to become disassociated
+5 16.4.2.1.2 Events that cause pointers to become disassociated

-- 20 A pointer becomes disassociated when - 21 (1) The pointer is nullified (6.3.2), - (2) The pointer is deallocated (6.3.3), - (3) The pointer is pointer-assigned (7.4.2) to a disassociated pointer, or - (4) The pointer is an ultimate component of an object of a type for which default initialization is specified for the component and - (a) a procedure is invoked with this object as an actual argument corresponding to a nonpointer nonallocatable dummy argument with INTENT (OUT), - (b) a procedure with this object as an unsaved nonpointer nonallocatable local object that is not accessed by use or host association is invoked, or - (c) this object is allocated.
+- 6 A pointer becomes disassociated when - (1) The pointer is nullified (6.3.2), - (2) The pointer is deallocated (6.3.3), - (3) The pointer is pointer-assigned (7.4.2) to a disassociated pointer, or - (4) The pointer is an ultimate component of an object of a type for which default initialization is specified for the component and - (a) a procedure is invoked with this object as an actual argument corresponding to a nonpointer nonallocatable dummy argument with INTENT (OUT), - (b) a procedure with this object as an unsaved nonpointer nonallocatable local object that is not accessed by use or host association is invoked, or - (c) this object is allocated.

-10.4.2.1.3 Events that cause the association status of pointers to become undefined
+17 16.4.2.1.3 Events that cause the association status of pointers to become undefined

-The association status of a pointer becomes undefined when

-- 1 (1) The pointer is pointer-assigned to a target that has an undefined association status, - (2) The target of the pointer is deallocated other than through the pointer, - (3) The allocation transfer procedure (13.7.82) is executed with the pointer associated with the argument FROM and an object without the target attribute associated with the argument TO. - (4) Execution of a RETURN or END statement causes the pointer's target to become undefined (item (3) of 16.5.6), - (5) A procedure is terminated by execution of a RETURN or END statement and the pointer is declared or accessed in the subprogram that defines the procedure unless the pointer - (a) Has the SAVE attribute, - (b) Is in blank common, - (c) Is in a named common block that appears in at least one other scoping unit that is in execution, - (d) Is in the scoping unit of a module if the module also is accessed by another scoping unit that is in execution, - (e) Is accessed by host association, or - (f) Is the return value of a function declared to have the POINTER attribute, - (6) The pointer is an ultimate component of an object, default initialization is not specified for the component, and a procedure is invoked with this object as an actual argument corresponding to a dummy argument with INTENT(OUT), or - (7) A procedure is invoked with the pointer as an actual argument corresponding to a pointer dummy argument with INTENT(OUT).
+- 18 The association status of a pointer becomes undefined when - (1) The pointer is pointer-assigned to a target that has an undefined association status, - (2) The target of the pointer is deallocated other than through the pointer, - (3) The allocation transfer procedure (13.7.82) is executed with the pointer associated with the argument FROM and an object without the target attribute associated with the argument TO. - (4) Execution of a RETURN or END statement causes the pointer's target to become undefined (item (3) of 16.5.6), - (5) A procedure is terminated by execution of a RETURN or END statement and the pointer is declared or accessed in the subprogram that defines the procedure unless the pointer - (a) Has the SAVE attribute, - (b) Is in blank common, - (c) Is in a named common block that appears in at least one other scoping unit that is in execution, - (d) Is in the scoping unit of a module if the module also is accessed by another scoping unit that is in execution, - (e) Is in the scoping unit of a submodule if any scoping unit in that submodule or any of its descendant submodules is in execution, - (f) Is accessed by host association, or - (g) Is the return value of a function declared to have the POINTER attribute, - (6) The pointer is an ultimate component of an object, default initialization is not specified for the component, and a procedure is invoked with this object as an actual argument corresponding to a dummy argument with INTENT(OUT), or - 41 (7) A procedure is invoked with the pointer as an actual argument corresponding to a pointer dummy argument with INTENT(OUT).

-23 16.4.2.1.4 Other events that change the association status of pointers
+1 16.4.2.1.4 Other events that change the association status of pointers

-- 24 When a pointer becomes associated with another pointer by argument association, construct association, - or host association, the effects on its association status are specified in 16.4.5. - 26 While two pointers are name associated, storage associated, or inheritance associated, if the association - 27 status of one pointer changes, the association status of the other changes accordingly.
+- 2 When a pointer becomes associated with another pointer by argument association, construct association, - 3 or host association, the effects on its association status are specified in 16.4.5. - 4 While two pointers are name associated, storage associated, or inheritance associated, if the association - 5 status of one pointer changes, the association status of the other changes accordingly.

-28 16.4.2.2 Pointer definition status
+6 16.4.2.2 Pointer definition status